 Today, Luigi Giordano is the only fifth-generation winery to own vineyards planted in some of Barbaresco’s most prestigious crus, including Asili, Montestefano and Cavanna.

 It boasts over 7 hectares of vineyards, most of which are dedicated to “denominazione di origine” status Barbaresco.
 Luigi’s grandson and now custodian, Matteo Rocca, cultivates traditional local varieties.
-You’ll find the noble Nebbiolo, its generous counterparts, Dolcetto and Barbera, along with Freisa and more recently Arneis, the only white and one of the most popular Piedmontese whites on the international wine scene.
+You’ll find the noble Nebbiolo, its generous counterparts, Dolcetto and Barbera, along with Freisa and more recently Arneis, one of the most popular Piedmontese whites on the international wine scene.

 Luigi Giordano